Timeline of Muhammad's Life

 picture of hedonism and excess, all justified by frequent “revelations” from an

-his later years, he frequently used his influence for purely personal goals,
+his later years, Muhammad shamelessly exploited his influence for personal goals,

 including sex, wealth and power.
 Allah's authority for him to pursue these

-earthly ambitions is even immortalized in the Quran (suras 33 and 66,
+earthly ambitions is actually immortalized in the Quran (suras 33 and 66,

 The same man who earlier in his career